earthshrink/flyby-analysis/About.md

 	an expanding space-time metric
 		as currently required for
 			the cosmological shifts.
-The only other velocity variable available in the context
+The only other velocity variable available
 	for interpreting these range errors
 		in terms of time
-	is the speed of light _c_.
+	is the speed of light _c_,
-This is therefore
+i.e.,
+	as _&Delta;r=-c.&Delta;t_.
+That makes it
+	the only alternative explanation
-	the only possible alternative explanation, but it entails
+		at all allowed by the context, but it entails
 	a difference in speeds between
 		radar and telemetry signals,
 	in itself
 		an aether-theoretic hypothesis
 	[4],
-and would also not explain how
+and crucially would not explain how
 	this difference is peculiar to
 		NEAR's flyby
 	and absent in Juno's,
 		which was at almost the same altitude
 	[5].
-On the other hand,
+The excess lags are thus
-the excess lags are implied by
+	the only possible explanation, and are implied by
 	the carrier phase lock condition at the transponder as a chirp spectral mode
-	[3],
+	[3].
+The specificity to older spacecrafts
+	including Galileo, NEAR and Rosetta correlates with
+	a substantial change in
-and the transponder carrier loop design
+		the transponder carrier loop design
-	was changed after NEAR
+	after Cassini
 	[6].